 In 2020 we also set up an outpost in England.
 Read more about that on our UK website.

-Every order passes through the hands of our operations team, comprising of 'Little Possums', Ash and Naomi, who both have a knack for packing spirits without losing any in the process.
+Every order passes through the hands of our operations team, comprising of 'Packer Possums' Anita, Karen and Naomi, who all have a knack for packing spirits without losing any in the process.

-And if you've got a question, you'll most likely be chatting with our 'Support Possum', Alex, a professional singer who may answer your queries in rhyme.
+And if you've got a question, you might be chatting with 'Support Possum' Alex, a professional singer who may answer your queries in rhyme.

 We believe that it's important to seek authenticity in what we use and consume everyday.